 Generally speaking, bond interest is subject to federal income tax and possibly state and local income taxes, depending on the jurisdiction.
 However, some types of bonds are exempt from certain taxes or have lower tax rates, such as municipal bonds issued by state or local governments.

 Another key difference between Bonds and REITs is interest rate risk.

-Bonds are incredibly sensitive to changes in interest rates because they are usually fixed-income securities, meaning their value is directly affected by changes in the prevailing interest rates.
+Bonds are susceptible to changes in interest rates because they are usually fixed-income securities, meaning their value is directly affected by changes in the prevailing interest rates.

 As a result, the price of existing bonds with lower yields decreases because investors can buy new bonds with higher yields instead.
 Conversely, when interest rates fall, the yield on new bonds decreases, which makes existing bonds with higher yields more attractive, causing their prices to increase.

-For example, suppose an investor purchased a bond with a 5% yield when the prevailing interest rates were 5%.
-If interest rates were to rise to 6%, a new bond with a 6% yield would become available, making the existing bond with a 5% yield less attractive to investors.
-To sell the bond, the investor would have to lower its price, thereby increasing the bond’s yield to compensate for the higher prevailing interest rates.
+suppose an investor purchased a bond with a 5% yield when the prevailing interest rates were 5%.
+If interest rates rose to 6%, a new bond with a 6% yield would become available, making the existing bond with a 5% yield less attractive to investors.
+To sell the bond, the investor would have to lower its price, thereby increasing its yield to compensate for the higher prevailing interest rates.